 Cues are words or gestures that prompt a dog to perform a behavior.
-Multiple cueing is when the student repeats the same cue multiple times (e.g. 'sit,' 'sit,' 'sit,' 'sit'), often when the dog is not responding.
-Another form of multiple cueing is a steady visual signal that lasts more than 5 seconds (e.g. a hand held up continuously for a stay cue.)
+Repeat cueing is when the student repeats the same cue multiple times (e.g. 'sit,' 'sit,' 'sit,' 'sit'), often when the dog is not responding.
+Another form of repeat cueing is a steady visual signal that lasts more than 5 seconds (e.g. a hand held up continuously for a stay cue.)
 If the dog does not respond with one cue, either the dog has not been taught the behavior reliably, has not been rewarded generously enough to create a habit, or is distracted by something else.
-Multiple cueing, like nagging, can also be an undesirable habit of the student.
+Repeating the cue word, like nagging, can also be an undesirable habit of the student.
+Training should be clear, effective, and pleasant for the dog.

-Cues can be verbal (e.g. a spoken word or sound) or visual (e.g. a hand signal or body movement).
+Cues can be verbal (e.g. a spoken word or sound) or visual (e.g. a hand signal, body movement, or body blocking without physical contact).
 If both the verbal and visual cue are given simultaneously, they are considered a single cue for C.L.A.S.S.TM scoring purposes.
 Since cues will vary with each Student, Evaluators shall use discretion as always when assessing cues used.